 There are 1000's of comets that wander our solar system.
 Some are non-periodic (over 200-year orbital path around the sun) and some are periodic (less than 200-year orbital path around the sun).
 Most originate from the Oort Cloud, located far beyond Pluto.
 A comet is basically a "dirty snowball" wherein it is a dark material covered in ice.
 As it approaches near the sun's heat, this ice begins to melt forming the "tail" of the comet and an atmosphere that surrounds it.

 The classifications of a comet are pretty simple.
-First, it is to be determined whether they are short period or a long period comet.
+A determination is first made whether they are a short period or a long period comet.
+This determination is on how frequent they come within the inner solar system.
 A short period or periodic comet is a comet that typically originates from the Kuiper belt and has a predictable orbit around the sun.
 Their orbits range for every few years to every couple of hundred years but never over 200 years.
 Halley's comet is one such comet.
-Originating from the Kuiper belt it has a revolution around the sun every 75 to 76 years.
+Originating from the Kuiper belt, Halley's revolution around the sun is every 75 to 76 years.
 There are two subcategories for short period comets as well.
 There are the Jupiter Family and the Halley Family.
-The Jupiter Family are comets that appear less than every 20 years.
-The Halley family appear every 20 or more years but less than 200 years.
+The Jupiter Family are comets that come into view less than every 20 years.
+The Halley family appears every 20 or more years but less than 200 years.

-Comets such as Kohoutek originated from the Oort Cloud and appears once every 75 thousand years or so, these type of comets are considered long period or non-periodic comets.
-Comets that come from the Oort cloud are typically "displaced", as in they were "pushed" from their original place and shot off into the solar system.
+Comets such as Kohoutek originated from the Oort Cloud and appears once every 75 thousand years or so, these type of comets are long period or non-periodic comets.
+Comets that come from the Oort cloud are typically "displaced" or "pushed" from their original place and shot off into the solar system.
 This can occur for many reasons such as the sun comes near another large star or even shock waves from a supernova.
 They are loosely tied to the sun and so it does not take much to knock them from their place and into an orbit about the sun.

-Oort Cloud comets are much older then Kuiper comets but because of their position, they do not approach the sun as often.
-As a result, they retain more of their ice and gases then does a Kuiper comet.
-This typically makes them much brighter than Kuiper comets because they have more reflective material available.
-Such as Hale-Bopp, a long period comet that was the brightest comet to appear in the sky for 18 months in 1996 and its orbit is approximately every 4 thousand years.
+Oort Cloud comets are much older then Kuiper comets but because of their point of origin, they do not approach the sun as often.
+As a result, they keep more of their ice and gases then does a Kuiper comet.
+This typically makes them brighter than Kuiper comets because they have more reflective material available.
+Such as Hale-Bopp, a long period comet that was the brightest comet to appear in the sky for 18 months in 1996 and its orbit is about every 4 thousand years.

 Parts of the Comet